youcan-shop/coding-challenges/Junior Software Engineer - Backend (PHP)/README.md

 ## Questions?

-If you have any questions, send us an email on tech-challenge@nextmedia.ma
+If you have any questions, send us an email on tech-challenge@youcan.shop

 ## Links & resources